masakifukunishi/algorithm-data-structure-crash-course/deque.md

 ### Task Management

-Task management apps or queuing systems use Deque to handle tasks based on their priority.
+Task management apps use Deque to handle tasks based on their priority.
 Tasks with higher priority are inserted from the front (FIFO), while lower-priority tasks may be inserted from the back (FILO).

 ### Palindrome Checking